Interface Map¶

 - Via middleware: Whether the interface routes through middleware

-- Endpoints: For the selected environment, shows source/target applications, job names, and endpoint URLs
+- Endpoints: For the selected environment, shows source and target applications, job names, and endpoint URLs

 Tips¶